cdabakoglu/TennisMultiAgent-RL/README.md

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Actually, 8 variables for each time step, and 3 stacked time steps, so our state space consist of 24 varaibles.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,